flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

 `FLIGHT INSTRUMENTS ...............................................
 CONFIRM`<br/>
 `SPLRS ................................................................
 ARM`<br/>
 `FLAPS ................................................................
 T.O`<br/>
+??? note "FLAPS"
+    During the [preparation of the FMS](../a380x-beginner-guide/03_preparing-fms.md#performance) we have calculated the takeoff performance to use FLAPS 2 for takeoff.
+The flaps are set to the takeoff position by moving the flap lever to the 2 position.
 `AUTOBRAKE RTO ........................................................
 ARM`<br/>
 `SIGNS ..........................................................
 AS NEEDED`<br/>
 `T.O CONFIG ..........................................................
 TEST`<br/>
 `T.O MEMO ....................................................
 NO BLUE LINE`<br/>
 `CABIN ..............................................................
 READY`<br/>
-??? note "CABIN READY"
-    The cabin crew should have completed their checks and are ready for takeoff.
-The cabin should be secure and all passengers seated with their seatbelts fastened.In real life, the cabin crew would have informed the flight crew by sending the CABIN READY signal which would show up on the ECAM.

-    In the A380X we simulate this by pressing the CALL button on the overhead panel.

 ??? tip "How and Where"
     [Flight Deck Overview](../../a380x-briefing/flight-deck){ .md-button }